This guide is intended as a list of best practices to follow when professionally deploying Shopware shops.

 The ability to upgrade/downgrade your production environment is commonly known as "Blue-Green Deployment".
 Starting with v5.4 forward, Shopware commits itself to be able to support this kind of deployment out-of-the-box for succeeding minor versions.
 This means that you can confidently deploy a coming v5.5 release, knowing you can always switch back to your current proven v5.4.
 Of course this presumes that all installed plugins support this as well.

 So any deprecations to the database that were announced in v5.4 will only be applied in a v5.6 release.
-That way the intermediate v5.5 can and must support both a v5.4 and a v5.5 database.
+That way the intermediate v5.5 database can and must be usable with both a v5.4 and a v5.5.
 Database deprecations in v5.5 will be applied in a v5.7 and so on.

 Try to not store credentials on disk to minimize the information an attacker might gain in case of file system access.
 Rather use environment variable set e.g. in the webserver.
 The Shopware Composer Project supports environment variable for the setup of e.g. the database out of the box.